zeid-hub/python-p4-v2-building-get-api/README.md

   Unfortunately, it will not accept models as arguments (darn!).
 - `app.json.compact = False` is a configuration that has JSON responses print on separate lines with indentation.
-This adds some overhead, but if human eyes will be looking at your API, it's always good to have this set to `True`.
+This adds some overhead, but if human eyes will be looking at your API, it's always good to have this set to `False`.
 - Our query results have to be reformatted as dictionaries for `jsonify` to work its magic.
 The `__dict__` attribute cannot be used here because SQLAlchemy records have attributes that are nonstandard Python objects.
 We're leaving